Meet the woman who investigates domestic violence and political assassinations

 So in 2006 Boillat went to work for the Office of the Attorney General of Switzerlandexternal link (OAG), at the federal level where judicial posts are not linked to politics.
 Only the Attorney General and his two deputies are appointed by the Swiss parliament.

-At the OAG she was in charge of economic crimes, money laundering and organized crime, and then from 2012 to 2015 international crimes.
-Changes to Swiss law in 2011 had transferred responsibility for these crimes from military to civil judicial authorities.
+At the OAG she worked on economic crimes, money laundering and organized crime, and then from 2012 to 2015 international crimes.
+Changes to Swiss law in 2011 had transferred responsibility for these crimes from military to civilian judicial authorities.

 “Genocide, crimes against humanity and war crimes were now the responsibility of the Attorney General’s office in Bern, where they asked me to set up this war crimes unit,” explains Boillat.